OmniSurface/python_ML/README.md

 - `ESP32S3/serial_read`: the ESP32S3 code, which simply read the analog value from one pin and print it to the serial.
 - `main.py`: uses Serial communication to read data from serial ports, record the data, and save it every 3 seconds.
 - `data` folder: documents raw data readings from ESP32S3 under different interaction circumstances.
+    - P.S. reversed sensor: the wires are on the back.
 - `visualize.ipynb`: initial visualization of the raw data.

 ## Circuit Setup